222/2C Makola North, Makola 11640, Sri Lanka +94 710 993 555 94710993555 kumudud82@gmail.com

 Quarterly Filing & Deductions

 Freelancers must file quarterly advance income tax and submit their annual return by November 30.
-Below are the quarterly deadlines for FY 2025–26:
+Below are the quarterly deadlines for YA 2025–26:

 Quarter Period Covered Payment Due Date